 We see here for one example (Line 290) that the stations are now nicely sorted in ascending order of 'KM'.

-Now, we can create a new column that always contains the station name of the next row using the handy shift() method.
-The last row within a group will always have a missing value for that new column as there is no next station at the end of a line.
+The last row within a group will always have a missing value for those new columns as there is no next station at the end of a line.
 So, we drop the last row of each line.

-# Create a new column that for each row contains the next stop within the group.linien_sorted["NEXT_STATION"] = linien_sorted.groupby("Linie")["STATION_NAME"].shift(-1)# Drop all rows where 'NEXT_STATION' is missinglinien_sorted = linien_sorted.dropna(subset = ["NEXT_STATION"])
+# Create a new column that for each row contains the next stop within the group.linien_sorted["NEXT_STATION"] = linien_sorted.groupby("Linie")["STATION_NAME"].shift(-1)# Do the same for KM.linien_sorted["NEXT_STATION_KM"] = linien_sorted.groupby("Linie")["KM"].shift(-1)# Compute distance.linien_sorted["DISTANCE"] = linien_sorted["NEXT_STATION_KM"] - linien_sorted["KM"]# Drop all rows where 'NEXT_STATION' is missinglinien_sorted = linien_sorted.dropna(subset = ["NEXT_STATION"])

 # Now let's extract the edgeslinien_edges =list(zip(linien_sorted['STATION_NAME'], linien_sorted['NEXT_STATION']))# Make sure the tuples are arranged in the same way as above (and unique).linien_edges =list(set((min(e[0], e[1]), max(e[0], e[1])) for e in linien_edges))

-We first want to check whether there are edges in linien_edges that are neither a shortcut nor in the final edgelist from above.
+As for the validation, we first want to check whether there are edges in linien_edges that are neither a shortcut nor in the final edgelist from above.

 # Check which edges are in linien_edges but neither in final_edges nor in shortcut_edges_clean.[x for x in linien_edges if x notin final_edges and x notin shortcut_edges_clean]